harrisonhaslam/PyBot/README.md

 - ~~Add in a game to play~~
 - ~~Fix Rock, Paper, Scissors issue with incorrect inputs leading the bot to win~~
 - Implement the Rock, Paper, Scissors game into the bot
+- Implement the Drink Ordering system into the bot

 ## License